jackyzha0/jackyzha0.github.io/content/posts/nothing-stops.md

 ![](thoughts/images/Nothing%20Stops.png)

+Nothing stops.
 None of it.
 The good times, nor the bad.
 There is no "until this is over", or "when I'm done this."
 There is no "when I get less busy" or "after this term." *Nothing stops.*

 There is one Annie Dillard [quote](thoughts/quotes.md) I hold central to my 'consciousness cannon',